opiter09/Fossil-Fighters-Randomizer/README.md

   of the digsite selection menu during Chapter 1, the game will freeze
 - You can only dig up the main 100
 - Vivos are matched 1-to-1, so nothing is impossible to get
-- Your starter cannot be Spinax or water-type, nor in "broken" (see below)
+- Your starter cannot be Spinax or water-type, nor someone from broken.txt (see below)
-- The three vivosaurs listed in "broken" in the Python code only appear post-game.
+- The three vivosaurs listed in the file broken.txt in this folder only appear post-game.
   These are Lambeo, Guan, and T-Rex.
-All you need to do to change this is edit broken, which can only have up to 8 items.
-The values are their Numbers, of course
+All you need to do to change this is edit broken.txt, making sure to use the vivosaurs Numbers, and separating each by a comma and any number of spaces.
+Also, all entries after the 17th will be ignored
 - You will never be able to dig up Tryma or the DP vivosaurs.
 This is because I cannot find where it says what they are, and I want to ensure all 100 vivosaurs can always be revived
 - To make the Holt fight beatable, you can always find V-Raptor in the Keymonite room in the